ODA-js/oda-js-documentation/development-issues/folder-structure/config.md

 - port
 - dev -- development configuration. it is user for UI-Rich sevices

-the key of json-object is the configured name of the project? than mentioned in `package.json` of the project.
+Is the key of json-object the configured name of the project? than mentioned in `package.json` of the project.

 ```json
 {